Chalarangelo/30-seconds-of-code/README.md

 Returns the lowest index at which value should be inserted into array in order to maintain its sort order, based on a provided iterator function.

 Check if the array is sorted in descending order (loosely).
-Use `Array.findIndex()` to find the appropriate index where the element should be inserted, based on the iterator function `fn`.
+Use `Array.prototype.findIndex()` to find the appropriate index where the element should be inserted, based on the iterator function `fn`.

 ```js
 const sortedIndexBy = (arr, n, fn) => {